eclipse-openj9/openj9-docs/docs/tool_jdmpview.md

     - `file <filename>`: Sets the file to log to.
 The path is relative to the directory returned by the pwd command, unless an absolute path is specified.
 If the file is set while logging is on, the change takes effect the next time logging is started.
 Not set by default.
     - `overwrite [on|off]`: Turns overwriting of the specified log file on or off.
 When overwrite is off, log messages are appended to the log file.
 When overwrite is on, the log file is overwritten after the set logging command.
 (Default: off)
     - `redirect [on|off]`: Turns redirecting to file on or off, with off being the default.
 When logging is set to on:
         - A value of on for redirect sends non-error output only to the log file.
         - A value of off for redirect sends non-error output to the console and log file.

     Redirect must be turned off before logging can be turned off.
 (Default: off)

 ### show heapdump

+        show heapdump <options>

-: Displays the current Heapdump generation settings.
+: Displays the current heap dump generation settings.

 ### show logging

+        show logging <options>

 : Displays the current logging settings: